onkelbeh/HomeAssistantRepository/README.md

 This was fork of https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin which seemed unmaintained to me, at first I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so i putted it on my gitea, and was caught by surprise of several hundred pageviews in the very first days.
 Try to keep it close to the official releases, might get slower during summer.
 After 3 months it had ~170 ebuilds, now > 633 ebuilds in > 350 packages listed.

 Aside from Home Assistant it contains some related ebuilds I use with my Home Assistant:
- * esphome (soon i'll throw away Tasmota...), really cool stuff, a bit complicated to get it started (mostly with DNS), but then lots of ESP devices are very easy to deploy.
+ * esphome (soon i'll throw away Tasmota...), thanks to Otto Winter for his fabulous idea and great work (https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird *.local architecture), but as soon you got it running, a lot of ESP devices are very easy to deploy.
 It's integration in Home Assistant is easy and reacts fast on state changes.
 I begin to love it's Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors will have a unique name all over the system, and names can be changed very easily.
  * platformio

 Since homeassistant-0.95.0_beta0 `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore.